Tanga Loa: World Wrestling Entertainment/WWE (2009–2014)

+Florida Championship Wrestling (2009–2011)

 After taking part in a World Wrestling Entertainment (WWE) tryout alongside his adoptive brother Alipate, Fifita signed a developmental contract with the promotion on February 10, 2009, and was assigned to its developmental territory Florida Championship Wrestling (FCW) as Tonga.
 In March, he became known as Agent T, as part of Abraham Washington's Secret Service stable, alongside Agent D and Agent J. He later changed his name to Donny Marlow.
 On July 21, 2011, Marlow and CJ Parker defeated Calvin Raines and Big E Langston to win the FCW Florida Tag Team Championship.
 On November 3, Marlow and Parker lost the Tag Team Championship to Brad Maddox and Briley Pierce.